High Hopes (Panic! at the Disco song): Use in media and politics

-When the song first came out, NBC Sports used it to promote their coverage of the 2018 Stanley Cup Finals which had the band's hometown team, the Vegas Golden Knights, in the finals against the Washington Capitals.
+When the song first came out, NBC Sports used it to promote their coverage of the 2018 Stanley Cup Final which had the band's hometown team, the Vegas Golden Knights, in the finals against the Washington Capitals.
 The band later performed the song before Game 5, the eventual final game of the series.

 Later on that year, CBS Sports used "High Hopes" to promote their featured SEC Game of the Week.
 In 2023, CBS included the song in a six-minute long video tribute to the SEC on CBS that they posted on social media, as the network's contract with the conference expired following the 2023 SEC Championship Game.
 The tribute video, which also included "Hall of Fame" by The Script and "A Sky Full of Stars" by Coldplay, later aired during CBS's pregame show.

 In 2019, Rede Globo used "High Hopes" as the background music in advertisements for its streaming service Globoplay to advertise its offerings and programs.
 The song was also used in the trailer for the 2019 animated film Klaus.

 The song was the campaign anthem of 2020 Democratic Party presidential candidate Pete Buttigieg and was played at most of his rallies and speeches.
 A special dance to the song was created by staff and volunteers of the Buttigieg campaign.
 It was also used by candidates Amy Klobuchar, Cory Booker and Julian Castro in the 2020 Democratic Party presidential primaries.

 The song was featured and remixed in the heavily panned YouTube Rewind 2018: Everyone Controls Rewind.
 It was used in the soundtrack for the NHL 19 video game, as well as the trailers for films such as the 2021 animated film The Mitchells vs. the Machines and the 2019 animated Christmas film Klaus.

 The song was used at a Trump re-election rally in June 2020, to which Urie tweeted "Dear Trump Campaign, Fuck you.
 You’re not invited.
 Stop playing my song.
 No thanks, Brendon Urie, Panic!
 At The Disco & company," which was accompanied by a cease and desist order and a voter registration link encouraging fans to vote against Trump in November.

 The song is used as the walk on song for 2022 UK Open champion, Danny Noppert.